Media & Library Services

 Hours

-Our Media Center is OPEN!!
+Our Media Center is open from 7:05 am - 2:50 pm.
 You can access our eBook collection anytime you want via Destiny!

-Students are welcome to come to visit the media center before school, during school hours with a pass or with their class, and after school.
+Students are welcome to come to visit the media center before school with a pass, during school hours with a pass or with their class, during lunch with a library lunch pass, and after school with a library dismissal pass.

 Recommend a Book for our Collection